yapweijun1996/html-pdf-js-v2/README.md

 ## Features

-- **HTML to PDF Conversion:** Converts a specified HTML element to a PDF document.
+- **Hybrid PDF Generation:** Creates a PDF with selectable text and high-fidelity images, getting the best of both worlds.
-- **Dynamic Dependency Loading:** Loads required libraries (`jspdf` and `html2canvas`) from a CDN.
+- **Handles Complex Elements:** Can correctly render dynamic content like charts (`<canvas>`) or any other specified element as an image.
-- **1:1 Pixel-Perfect Output:** Generates a PDF that is the exact same size as the source HTML content, with no scaling.
+- **Configurable:** Use the `renderSelectors` option to specify which elements should be treated as images.
 - **Dynamic Dependency Loading:** Loads required libraries (`jspdf` and `html2canvas`) from a CDN.
 - **No Build Step Required:** Works directly in the browser without needing Node.js, npm, or any other build tools.